 Atherosclerosis, sometimes called "hardening of the arteries,"

-occurs when fat (cholesterol) and calcium build up in the inner lining of the
+occurs when fat (cholesterol) and calcium build up in the wall of the

 arteries, forming a substance called plaque.
 Over time, the fat and calcium

-buildup narrows the artery and blocks blood flow through it.
+buildup may narrow the artery and reduce blood flow through it.

-supply blood to the heart, it can restrict blood flow to the heart muscle,
+supply blood to the heart, it can restrict blood flow to the heart muscle.
+This is called

 atherosclerosis affects the arteries that supply blood to the brain, it may

 cause a transient ischemic attack (TIA) or stroke.